DBJDBJ/dbj_fixedstring/readme.md

 ## Orthodox C++ and unorthodox C

-We do not use C++ exceptions, RTTI and iostream.
+- We do not use C++ exceptions, RTTI and iostream.
 Any other std:: usage is kept at minimum, at best.

-Anything that can be implemented in modern C will be implemented in modern C. With all the clang/gnuc extensions available too.
+- Anything that can be implemented in modern C will be implemented in modern C.
+   - With all the clang/gnuc extensions available too.

-Compilers we use are clang-cl and TDM-GCC-64.
-That is revealing us as developing on Windows 10.
+- Compilers we use are clang-cl and TDM-GCC-64.
+   - That is revealing us as developing on Windows 10, only.

-For linux compatibility proof, we (sometimes) offer Godbolt run programs.
+- For linux compatibility proof, we (sometimes) offer Godbolt run programs.

 > &copy; 2021 by dbj@dbj.org